bacardi55/pimaton/README.md

 (The picture are not pixelized like this, I just "anonymized" them a bit^^)

-If you want an idea of what it looks like when running, click on the image below (demo of v0.0.3, not v0.0.4):
+If you want an idea of what it looks like when running, click on the image below (demo of v0.0.3, not v0.0.4 which is the last stable version at the moment):

 [![QUICK DEMO](https://img.youtube.com/vi/HJ43O-nPQzw/0.jpg)](https://www.youtube.com/watch?v=HJ43O-nPQzw)